capistrano-plugins/capistrano-ssh-doctor/README.md

     $ bundle exec cap production ssh:doctor

-The plugin will perform a number of checks and output a report at the end.
+A number of checks will be performed and you'll get a report at the end.

-**Solving Errors**
+#### Solving Errors

 In case there are errors in your setup, specific instructions for next steps will be provided in report output.

 **Important:** errors should be tackled in the order of their output.
-So, if you got errors 2, 5 and 7 in the report, start by solving error 2.
+So, if you get errors 2, 5 and 7 in the report, start by solving error 2.

 It is very probable that "solving" one or two initial errors will actually make everything work.
 A lot of the checks are inter-dependent.
 So don't be